AlphaArc4k/docs/docs/03-data/datasets/programs.md

 ### program_id
 The public key of the Solana program being invoked.
 ### ix_type
 The Instruction Type indicates the type of operation being performed within the program.
-This is typically encoded in the instruction data and determines the program-specific functionality.
+This is typically encoded in the instruction data and determines the program-specific function call.
 ### parsed (boolean)
 Value indicating if the instruction could be parsed successfully.
 ### has_error (boolean)
 Value indicating if the transaction failed or succeeded.